Analog-Labs/timechain/pallets/timegraph/README.md

 # Timegraph Pallet

-This pallet is used by timegraph user and timegraph account to transfer funds between each other.
+Timegraph pallet manages the funds received by other timegraph users to timegraph server account which are fees for querying data.
+Timegraph user can send funds using `deposit` extrinsic and withdraw funds using `withdraw` extrinsic.

 ## Storage:
 ### NextDepositSequence